Programs

 Tioga County Programming and Services:

 Tioga Outreach Center: This program opened its doors in Waverly in 2004 to offer services for emergency needs for people seeking financial assistance, guidance and referrals.
-Relocating to Nichols in 2011, the Outreach Center continues to focus on the needs of low-income people who lack sufficient regular financial resources to meet basic needs of food, shelter, clothing, and health care.
-These include people no longer eligible for public assistance, food stamps or Medicaid due to reaching life time limits on welfare; the working poor with income over eligibility guidelines for public assistance; and seniors and the people with disabilities, who are often socially isolated and living on fixed incomes.
+Relocating to Nichols in 2011, the Outreach Center continues to focus on the needs of low-income people who lack sufficient regular financial resources to meet basic needs of food, shelter, and health care.
+These include people no longer eligible for public assistance, food stamps or Medicaid due to reaching lifetime limits on welfare; the working poor with income over eligibility guidelines for public assistance; and seniors and the people with disabilities, who are often socially isolated and living on fixed incomes.

 Nutrition Outreach and Education Program/Food Stamps Pre-Screening Services: Through our NOEP Program, staff of Catholic Charities can pre-screen clients on their eligibility for SNAP (Food Stamps); help gather necessary documents and complete the application process; effectively and efficiently expedite these applications; and make referrals to other local services for low-income people.
 This service is available in both Tompkins and Tioga counties.